 Virgin Islands Resorts

 Resorts and traditional hotels have more acreage and amenities – tennis courts, multiple restaurants, spa & fitness facilities, on-site beach, water sport rentals, and a variety of room types on offer.
-Our popular resorts and hotels on St. Thomas include the St. Thomas Marriott on the south side and the St. Thomas Ritz Carlton on the east.
-Jimmy Buffet’s Margaritaville recently opened on St. Thomas in Smith Bay, which is also home to the only Virgin Islands all-inclusive resort, Sugar Bay Resort.
+Our popular resorts and hotels on St. Thomas include the St. Thomas Marriott (closed) on the south side and the St. Thomas Ritz Carlton on the east.
+Jimmy Buffet’s Margaritaville recently opened on St. Thomas in Smith Bay, which is also home to the only Virgin Islands all-inclusive resort, Sugar Bay Resort (closed).